metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-tutorials/00-my-first-candy-machine.md

 ### Install the Solana CLI Tool Suite

-The [Solana CLI Tool Suite](https://docs.solana.com/cli/install-solana-cli-tools) is useful to have for Solana development and we will use the config file to store our keypair file path and RPC node url to simplify the Sugar commands we run by eliding those options.
+The [Solana CLI Tool Suite](https://docs.solana.com/cli/install-solana-cli-tools) is useful to have for Solana development and we will use the config file to store our keypair file path and RPC node url to simplify the Sugar commands we run, by eliding those options.

 To install, run this script in your terminal: